ftonato/atila.fassina.eu/essays/relative-units.md

 Now, what the hell does this anectote has to do with web development?

-At the pace we new tools surface, with ease taking down paradigms and replacing best practices, it's important to keep ourselves questioning the motivation to how we do things.
+At the pace new tools surface, with ease taking down paradigms and replacing best practices, it's important to keep ourselves questioning the motivation to how we do things.
 In this case, should I never use pixels again?
 Should I really go `rem` / `em` for everything?

-In software development we are constantly reminded there are no silver bullets, in my opinion, this isn't the exception of this rule yet.
+In software development we are constantly reminded that there are no silver bullets.
+In my opinion, this isn't the exception of this rule yet.

 ## The bad side of pixels